-When using VVV on an Apple Silicon device there are a number of steps to take:
+When using VVV on an Apple Silicon device there are a number of options:

 If you copy your VVV install from an Intel Mac, there are some common mistakes you may not be aware of that will prevent VVV from running.
 Below is a list of known mistakes and their fixes.